What Are Balance Sheet Ratios?

 #2 – Liquidity Ratio

-Most conservative liquidity ratio is cash ratio.
-Cash is the most liquid asset on the balance sheet of the firm and hence cash ratio indicates what is the percentage to which the cash present with the company covers the short obligations of the company.
+The most conservative liquidity ratio is the cash ratioCash RatioCash Ratio is calculated by dividing the total cash and the cash equivalents of the company by total current liabilities.
+It indicates how quickly a business can pay off its short term liabilities using the non-current assets..
+Cash is the most liquid asset on the balance sheetLiquid Asset On The Balance SheetLiquid Assets are the business assets that can be converted into cash within a short period, such as cash, marketable securities, and money market instruments.
+They are recorded on the asset side of the company's balance sheet., and hence cash ratio indicates the percentage to which the cash present with the company covers the short obligations of the company.
 It is usually used for a company in distress.

 #3 – Solvency Ratio

-Types of Solvency Ratio are as follows,
+The types of Solvency Ratio are as follows,

 Debt to Equity Ratio